-- Handwriting sessions are taught regularly across the school. - Handwriting begins in the EYFS with the development of gross and fine motor skills. - In Reception and Year 1, children are taught to form their letters in a non-cursive style as part of their phonics lessons. - Cursive handwriting is introduced at the end of Year 1 and joins are introduced as appropriate in Year 2. - When practising letter formation, children are taught the correct size and orientation of letters as well as how to position them correctly on the line. - Children are also taught about the different types of joins. - Handwriting habits are explicitly taught including how to hold a pencil as well as correct posture and paper position. - Pencil grips are provided to those who need them. - Writing slopes are also provided when necessary to ease discomfort and improve presentation. - From Year 3 onwards, children can earn pen licences if their handwriting is legible and consistently joined correctly.
+- Handwriting sessions are taught regularly across the school following a cursive programme. - Handwriting begins in the EYFS with the development of gross and fine motor skills.
+Children are taught initial letter formation alongside their phonics learning. - When practising letter formation, children are taught the correct size and orientation of letters as well as how to position them correctly on the line. - Children are also taught about the different types of joins. - Handwriting habits are explicitly taught including how to hold a pencil as well as correct posture and paper position. - Pencil grips are provided to those who need them. - Writing slopes are also provided when necessary to ease discomfort and improve presentation. - From Year 3 onwards, children can earn pen licences if their handwriting is legible and consistently joined correctly.
 When writing in pen, children use black handwriting pens provided by school. - Children are provided with opportunities for publishing their work either in their books or to be used for display. - Presentation expectations are continuously reinforced to children by all members of staff, encouraging them to take pride in their work.